CleanroomMC/cleanroom-website/docs/groovy-script/mods/abyssaltweaker/ritual.md

     requiresSacrifice()
     ```

+- `IIngredient`.
+Sets the center item needed for the recipe.
+Not applicable for Summoning rituals.

+    ```groovy:no-line-numbers
+    centerItem(IIngredient)
+    ```

+- `EntityEntry`.
+Sets the mob that will be summoned by the ritual.

+    ```groovy:no-line-numbers
+    summonedMob(EntityEntry)
+    ```

-- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `com.shinoow.abyssalcraft.api.ritual.NecronomiconInfusionRitual`).
+- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `com.shinoow.abyssalcraft.api.ritual.NecronomiconRitual`).

     ```groovy:no-line-numbers
     register()